James Hall Mason Knox: Career

 Knox resigned the presidency in June, 1890, and spent the next two years in Europe before returning to the United States, choosing to live in Baltimore.
 He was elected as vice-president of the Presbyterian Historical Society in 1890, a position in which he served until his death.

 Personal life

 Knox was married twice.
 His first wife was Louise Wakeman, whom he married on September 17, 1846.
-Together they had two children, and in 1871 Louise died.
-On December 16, 1869, Knox married Helen R. Thompson, and together they had one son.
+Together they had two children, Louise Wakeman Knox (Mrs. Louis C. Tiffany) and Jeanie de Forest Knox (Mrs. William D. Barbour).
+Mrs. Knox died in Germantown, and on December 16, 1869, Knox married Helen R. Thompson, and together they had one son, John Hall Mason Knox Jr.

 In 1861, Knox received the honorary degree of Doctor of Divinity from his alma mater, Columbia College.
 Later, he received the honorary degree of Legum Doctor from the same college in 1885.
 He was also a member of the Victoria Institute in London.

 After his presidency at Lafayette, the college recognized his service by dedicating to him a building, named Knox Hall.

 Knox died of pneumonia on January 21 in his home in Baltimore.